josensanchez/tournament-manager/README.md

 Adding new features will be adding or removing states or adding or removing transitions.

 In that way every new feature does not change the behaivor of the previous ones(there are some limitation on that of course).
-But follow the whole journey of an
-Entity is easy and stragth forward and every step of the way can be re tried if necesary.
+But following the whole journey of an Entity is easy and straight-forward and every step of the way can be re tried if necesary.